bunnylushington/geo_distance/README.md

 GeoDistance
 ===========

-Calculate the distance between two points of latitude/longititude.
+Provides functions to calculate the distance between two points of latitude/longitude and the bounding box (maximum and minimum longititude and latitude) given an origin and radius.

+Please see the ExDoc documentation for details.